Khushi130404/NLP-Resume-Parser/README.md

 python -m nltk.downloader stopwords
 ```

-# Documentation

-Official documentation is available at: https://www.omkarpathak.in/pyresparser/

 # Supported File Formats

 - PDF and DOCx files are supported on all Operating Systems